 Notting Hill Bookshop served as the inspiration for the travel bookstore Hugh Grant owned in Notting Hill.
 Its fame puts it on the circuit of popular photo stops for tourists in the neighborhood.
 Some visitors take it a step further and use the cute store as a proposal spot.

 The bookstore has a wide range of offerings, including travel (as Grant’s store did), a cozy children’s section, and special leather-bound and gift editions of books.

-For a decadent treat on the go, stop by Doughnut Time in the tiny alcove next to the Notting Hill Bookshop.
+For a decadent treat on the go, stop by Doughnut Time in the tiny alcove next to the bookshop.
 The bakery is known for its homemade creations often with pun-filled names or with spins on celebrity monikers.

 You’ll often find doughnut versions inspired by movies filmed in the neighborhood alongside other indulgent creations.
 Their signature “Love At First Bite,” a Nutella-filled doughnut topped with cinnamon sugar, was our favorite.

 The neighborhood is filled with charming restaurants and cafes.
 Whether it’s stopping for a lavender or rose latte at Farm Girl, grabbing a pint and Pad Thai at Churchill Arms, or indulging in a feast of salads and Middle Eastern specialties at Ottolenghi, there is a wide variety to choose from.

 How to Get Here